ApiLogicServer/Docs/docs/Sample-AI.md

 If you are **using Copilot..**

-The README page includes the Natural Language Text to supply to Copilot; paste it, and press enter.
+The Sample-AI page includes the Natural Language Text to supply to Copilot; paste it, and press enter.
 It's shown in the diagram below in dark gray ("Use SQLAlchemy to...").

+!!! pied-piper "Create database schemas from ChatGPT -- provide this prompt"

+    Create a sqlite database for customers, orders, items and product

+    Hints: use autonum keys, allow nulls, Decimal types, foreign keys, no check constraints.

+    Include a notes field for orders.

+    Create a few rows of only customer and product data.

+    Use Logic Bank to enforce the Check Credit requirement:

+    1. Customer.Balance <= CreditLimit
+    2. Customer.Balance = Sum(Order.AmountTotal where date shipped is null)
+    3. Order.AmountTotal = Sum(Items.Amount)
+    4. Items.Amount = Quantity * UnitPrice
+    5. Store the Items.UnitPrice as a copy from Product.UnitPrice
+&nbsp;

 Copilot creates the SQLAlchemy model code.